 In this blog post, we’re going to look at three areas that can easily fall outside the scope of your discovery, and should be a source of concern for CISOs and security teams.

 Cloud adoption is probably the most obvious area of concern, and it’s also one of the biggest challenges from a cybersecurity perspective.
-Turn the clock back 5-10 years and considering moving resources to the cloud would have been unthinkable in the financial services sector.
+Turn the clock back 5-10 years and considering moving resources to the cloud would have been unthinkable in most sectors.

 Today, everything is going to public cloud infrastructures like AWS and Azure, and that’s not just supporting services like Human Resources and Communication, but also operational systems.
 This shift was happening anyway as part of an overarching programme of digital transformation, but it has been accelerated by the Covid pandemic.